 It is true that the TPP will increase overall trade between the U.S. and the other countries, but supporters never discuss the downside.
-Just as happened with NAFTA jobs will be off shored to the lower cost countries, like Vietnam where workers earn 28 cents and hour.
-And if their imports are far greater then our exports it will simply increase the trade deficit.
+Just as happened with NAFTA jobs will be off shored to the lower cost countries, like Vietnam where workers earn 28 cents an hour.
+And if their imports are far greater than our exports it will simply increase the trade deficit.

 RESHAPE THE TAX CODE IN FAVOR OF DOMESTIC MANUFACTURING

 AAM: “We should lower tax rates for manufacturing activity in America and expand up-front expensing for plant and equipment purchases.
 Research and development tax credits should help firms that not only innovate in America, but also make their products here.”

 Collins: President Timmons of NAM says the large manufacturers must get reduced taxes and regulation, but he does not say it will create jobs or his members will stop offshoring jobs if he gets these breaks.
 The pressure and publicity will continue to build that makes a case that the large corporations should have their total state/federal taxes reduced from 39 percent to 20 percent.
 They also want the cash they are keeping in foreign banks to be brought into the U.S with a one-time repatriation tax (approximately 5 percent).
 In 2004 they received the one-time tax of 5.25 percent from President Bush, but little of the money created jobs and most of it went to the shareholders or for stock buy-back purchases.

 If creating manufacturing jobs in the U.S. is the objective, then the incentive for receiving tax reductions should be based on this objective.
 Any tax reductions or tax credits for R and D should be based on creating jobs and investment in the U.S. — not overseas.